brian1917/veracode-dynamic-scan-weekly-scheduler/README.md

 CSV, requests, argparse, datetime, os

 ## Description
-Script is intended to be be used to set weekly dynamic scans from an input CSV file.
+Script to set weekly dynamic scans from an input CSV file.

 ## Parameters
 1.  **-c, --credentials**: path to a text file that has the username on the first line and password on the second line.